Floorp-Projects/Floorp/toolkit/components/telemetry/docs/environment.rst

         hotfixVersion: <string>, // e.g. "20141211.01"
       },
       settings: {
-        blocklistEnabled: <bool>, // false on failure
+        blocklistEnabled: <bool>, // true on failure
         isDefaultBrowser: <bool>, // null on failure
         e10sEnabled: <bool>, // false on failure
         telemetryEnabled: <bool>, // false on failure
         locale: <string>, // e.g. "it", null on failure
         update: {
           channel: <string>, // e.g. "release", null on failure
-          enabled: <bool>, // false on failure
+          enabled: <bool>, // true on failure
-          autoDownload: <bool>, // false on failure
+          autoDownload: <bool>, // true on failure
         },
         userPrefs: {
           // Two possible behaviours: values of the whitelisted prefs, or for some prefs we